Why was George Whitefield Controversial?

-George Whitefield's preaching provided a young Philadelphia printer with the opportunity to perform an experiment.
+George Whitefield's preaching allowed a young Philadelphia printer to perform an experiment.
 Benjamin Franklin joined the crowds that thronged to hear Whitefield preach, but rather than listening to his message, Ben turned and walked away.
-As he walked further and further away, he stopped periodically to see if he could still hear the British preacher.
+As he walked further away, he stopped periodically to see if he could still hear the British preacher.
 Franklin said, "Imagining then a semicircle, of which my distance should be the radius, and that it was filled with auditors to each of whom I allowed two square feet, I computed that he might be heard by more than thirty thousand.
 This reconciled me to the newspaper accounts of his having preached to twenty-five thousand in the fields."

 Ben Franklin offered to print Whitefield's sermons so people could buy them, and he also housed the preacher above his shop on Market Street.
 When the Philadelphia clergy refused to allow Whitefield to speak in their churches, Franklin purchased a building so that all preachers could have a place to address the people.
 He also supported Whitefield's orphanage in the Georgia colony.
 Although the two men became devoted friends who respected each other deeply, Ben Franklin always resisted Whitefield's efforts to convert him.
-Through Whitefield's sermons and their long conversations, however, he did come to believe that God had a special place for America, that "we were a people chosen by God for a specific purpose."
+Through Whitefield's sermons and long conversations, however, he came to believe that God had a special place for America, that "we were a people chosen by God for a specific purpose."

 One Last Sermon

-During his lifetime, Whitefield delivered over 18,000 sermons to ten million people, averaging roughly ten sermons a week.
+Whitefield delivered over 18,000 sermons to ten million people during his lifetime, averaging roughly ten sermons a week.
 This was truly extraordinary at a time when there was no television or mass communication.